What is finesse fishing and are you really doing it correctly?

 Spinning tackle is king when it comes to finesse fishing and many people have the same question: "What size reel should I buy?"

-It's interesting that most pros are all over the map on this one.
+It's interesting that most of the best finesse fishing pros are all over the map on this one.
 Most seem to fall in that 25/2500 or 30/3000 reel size however.
 We tend to believe most of this is personal preference and situation-dependent more than anything else.

 For instance, let's say you're on clear water and the fish are extremely jittery.
 You may have pull out a 10/1000 size reel with some extremely light 4-pound test line at some point if the fish are too scared of your presentations with the larger ones.

-We'd recommend getting something in between these extremes, but if you can afford to have one of each in your boat, all the better.
+We'd recommend getting something in between these extremes to finesse fish, but if you can afford to have one of each in your boat, all the better.
 That way you can let your observations on the fish's behavior dictate the aggressiveness of the presentation.

 Most of all, don't be afraid to experiment with reel sizes until you find what works best for you.
 Creativity and outside-the-box thinking led to the development of hot finesse techniques like the Ned rig.